firstdraft/guides/appdev-primer.md

     Or you can sign up for your own new account (it doesn't need to be a real email address).
  - It's aim is simple; it allows you to keep track of which restaurant in the city serves your favorite version of a particular dish.
 Your reigning champ for deep dish pizza, for example, could be Pequod's; but you're always on the lookout for a better one.
  - If you had to design 2D tables to store all of the information required by Very Best, what would they look like?
- - What are the primary _entities_ in the app?
+ - What are the primary _entities_, or nouns, in the app?
 These are good candidates for tables.
  - What are the relationships between the entities?
-    - For each one-to-many, which one gets the primary key?
+    - For each one-to-many, which side gets the primary key?
     - For each many-to-many, what's a good name for the join model?
  - Try sketching an ERD.
  - On paper with permanent marker, create the tables and columns that you planned out.